-Со ntrol Responsibility Timing Evidence Prepare a topsoil management plan for construction and the first five years of mining: Prior to any earthworks Topsoil management plan documentation • Clear delineation of area to be disturbed and soil types within this area • Proposed depth of stripping for each soil type and volume generated • Any pre-stripping treatment requirements (for example weed control) • Whether single or two phase stripping is required • Whether each soil type is to be immediately placed on an area prepared for rehabilitation or stockpiled • Location for rehabilitation placement or stockpiling of each soil type • Segregation of soils according to soil type, soil properties and potential for weed infestation • Management requirements while stockpiled • Intended use for each soil type in rehabilitation, having regard to: Timing when area will become available for rehabilitation Potential for soils to contain native plant seeds or introduced plant seeds Surface cover requirements and required volume Slope and drainage
+Control Responsibility Timing Evidence Prepare a topsoil management plan for construction and the first five years of mining: Area Manager Prior to any earthworks Topsoil Management Plan Clear delineation of area to be disturbed and soil types within this area Proposed depth of stripping for each soil type and volume generated Any pre-stripping treatment requirements (for example weed control) Whether single or two phase stripping is required Whether each soil type is to be immediately placed on an area prepared for rehabilitation or stockpiled Location for rehabilitation placement or stockpiling of each soil type Segregation of soils according to soil type, soil properties and potential for weed infestation Management requirements while stockpiled Intended use for each soil type in rehabilitation, having regard to: Timing when area will become available for rehabilitation Potential for soils to contain native plant seeds or introduced plant seeds Surface cover requirements and required volume Slope and drainage

 Control Responsibility Timing Evidence

-- Spoil characteristics
+Spoil characteristics

 Intended revegetation scenario.

+Topsoil must be stored in stockpiles no more than 1.5 m high to maintain biological and structural viability

+Topsoil must be stockpiled for the shortest practicable and/or re-used as soon as possible to limit biological and structural degradation.

+Placement of topsoil must consider the landscape position from where the topsoil was stripped.
+Light texture loamy sands and sandy loams are not to be placed on landforms with excessive slopes.

+Depth of topsoil placement should be the same as the depth stripped.

+•

 Develop a topsoil register for recording: Area Manager Prior to any earthworks Topsoil Register

 Soil type

 Source location

-Date of stripping
+Date and depth of stripping

 Location of stockpile placement

 Volume in stockpile

-Date of required management actions (turning, seeding)
+Date of required management actions (turning, seeding, amelioration)

-Date and location of replacement.
+Date, depth and location of replacement.

 Identify a suitable location or locations for topsoil stockpiling.
 The area should not be subject to significant overland flow, or flow should be diverted around the area.
 Risk of accidental disturbance should be minimised.
 Area Manager Ongoing Site Operations Plan

-Provide details to DNRM regarding proposed footprint relative to State land such that DNRM can determine whether there is a need to salvage quarry material or forest products.
-Environmental Manager 6months prior to disturbance Correspondence